sbuhl/Gttrd/README.md

 The <body> element contains four other elements to hold each of the bands which appear on the design.
 I have applied some descriptive classes to the <section> elements so we can clearly see what they will be used for.

-Referencing JavaScript Files

-Add the following snippet below the footer-bottom section:

-These <script> tags point to our various JavaScript libraries including jQuery from Google's CDN which is required by Bootstrap.

 Styles